Jesup Drive-In

 Luckily, Georgia boasts five drive-in theaters, including the world’s largest screen.
 Pack up the family and head out for a double feature this weekend!

-Jesup Drive-In has been servicing guests on the Georgia coast since 1948.
-Don’t miss the 1950s-esque car hops – their uniforms will take you back to the "good ol’ days."
-These high-school students work for tips only, so please be kind.
+Jesup Drive-In has been showing movies on the Georgia coast since 1948.
+Don’t miss the 1950s-esque car hops – their uniforms will take you back to the days of sock hops and malt shops.

 Since 1949, Starlight Drive-In has entertained guests on the outskirts of Atlanta.
 Due to their strategic location and savvy growth decisions, they have remained an Atlanta staple.